-As with any blood draw, there is the minimal risk of experiencing minor bruising at the needle site.
+As with any blood draw, there’s a minimal risk of minor bruising at the needle site.
 In rare cases, the vein may become swollen after blood is drawn.
-This condition, known as phlebitis, can be treated with a warm compress several times each day.
-Ongoing bleeding could be a problem if you suffer from a bleeding disorder or you are taking blood-thinning medication such as warfarin (Coumadin) or aspirin.
+This condition, known as phlebitis, can be treated with a warm compress several times a day.
+Ongoing bleeding could be a problem if you suffer from a bleeding disorder or you’re taking blood thinners such as warfarin (Coumadin) or aspirin.

-Even with an abnormally high result, your doctor my recommend further tests to diagnose Cushing’s syndrome.
-If this disorder is diagnosed, you will be given appropriate medications to control your high cortisol levels.
+Even with an abnormally high result, your doctor may recommend further tests to diagnose Cushing’s syndrome.
+If this disorder is diagnosed, you’ll be given appropriate medications to control your high cortisol levels.

-If your high cortisol levels are being caused by a form of cancer, your doctor will recommend further tests to determine the type of tumor and the treatment required.
+If cancer is causing your high cortisol levels, your doctor will recommend further tests to determine the type of cancer and the appropriate treatment.

 If your high cortisol levels are caused by other disorders, your doctor may recommend another course of treatment.